 How to know the USPS Employee ID?

 Every USPS employee on joining the organization is assigned an 8-digit Employee ID or EIN, which is always printed on the top of the employees’ earnings statement.
-The employee identification number would be needed to log into the employee Liteblue portal and also when they need to update or change their USPS password in the future.
+The employee identification number would be needed to log into the employee Liteblue portal and when they need to update or change their USPS password.

-A new employee, when hired by United States Postal Service receives a welcome letter with a preassigned SSP password in the mail, within the first two weeks of employment.
+When hired by United States Postal Service, a new employee receives a welcome letter with a preassigned SSP password in the mail within the first two weeks of employment.
 The password assigned is temporary and is not meant to be used for logging into the Litblue portal or any other USPS Self Service applications.
 The employee can use the temporary SSP password to create a new permanent password by logging into the portal www.ssp.usps.gov using their USPS employee ID number.
 This step may also involve changing the employee contact email details and security questions.

 The following points should be noted when creating a new USPS SSP password:

-The SSP passwords must contain a number (0-9), at least one special character, a lower-case alphabet letter, and at least one upper-case alphabet letter.
-The site would not accept and flag an error any new password creation, not following the above criteria.
+- The SSP passwords must contain a number (0-9), at least one special character, a lower-case alphabet letter, and at least one upper-case alphabet letter.
+The site would not accept and flag an error in any new password creation not following the above criteria.

 Steps to Logging into the USPS Liteblue Online Portal

 Employees armed with their USPS Employee ID number and new USPS Self Service Profile password can log into the Liteblue portal through the URL www.liteblue.usps.gov.
-The homepage of the website would show two clear screen boxes marked “Employee ID” and “USPS Password.”
-Once the fields are filled with the relevant details, the employee can have access to all their profile and work-related information.
+The Liteblue USPS website’s homepage would show two clear screen boxes marked “Employee ID” and “USPS Password.”
+Once the fields are filled with the relevant details, the employee can access all their profile and work-related information.